Program Overview

 How will you learn?

-Students work closely with a faculty member to explore relevant topics within education such as anti-bias and anti-racist frameworks, reimagining the teaching of mathematics, teacher perceptions and use of technology, and the foundation of student-centered school cultures.
-For the first three years, candidates spend several hours a week in the field at local schools and education centers.
-During senior year, students learn under the expert guidance of a master teacher in an elementary classroom.
-Through May Experience trips to Finland/Czech Republic and Australia/New Zealand, candidates have opportunities to examine schooling from a global context and interact with children, teachers and stakeholders from other countries.
+Throughout the program, teacher candidates engage in local schools and education centers by observing, tutoring, and teaching students.
+As part of the Teacher Residency Program, candidates learn under the expert guidance of a classroom teacher and faculty mentors.
+Through May Experience trips to Finland/Czech Republic and Australia/New Zealand, candidates have opportunities to examine schooling from a global context and interact with children, teachers, and policy makers from other countries.
 Plan a visit to Furman’s beautiful campus or start your application today.

 Careers for education majors